worldviewer/react-worldviewer-app-old/README.md

 I'm intentionally keeping this codebase separated from the react-worldviewer-prototype, which is an attempt to create an interactive infographic.
 Although they are part of a similar effort, this aspect of the project is more focused on implementing actual workflows and crowdsourcing functionality.

+To see a live version of this work-in-progress, go to http://worldviewer.github.io/react-worldviewer-app.

 Setting the project up is simple.
 Go to the root folder with `package.json`, and type:

     npm install